jxnblk/blog/src/posts/static-site-generation-with-react.md

 ## Create Root.jsx

 The Root component will include the `<html>` element, `<head>` and other code that will be shared across all pages.
-The `<RouteHandler>` component will, as its name states, handle the different routes.
+The `<RouteHandler>` component will handle the different routes.
-To keep things somewhat organized, create this file in a `components` directory.
+To keep things somewhat organized, create this file in a new `components` directory.

 ```js
 // components/Root.jsx